dvinubius/impossible-loyalty/README.md

 # impossible-loyalty

+A set of NFT contracts to allow a loyalty points programme for Impossible Finance users.

+## LoyaltyCard.sol
-Draft for an NFT contract to create cards within a loyalty programme.
+An ERC721 contract to create items representing loyalty cards.

-The card NFTs are dynamic: points can be added and redeemed for benefits.
-These operations are only performed by whitelisted operators.
+The card NFTs are **dynamic**: points can be added and redeemed for benefits.
+These operations are only performed by whitelisted operators, not by the NFT holders themselves.

-The cards are not transferrable by default.
+The cards are **not transferrable** by default.
 Destinations for transfers can be whitelisted (e.g. it would make sense to transfer the cards to staking contracts)

+## LoyaltyCardMaster.sol
+A contract to be used as an operator on the LoyaltyCard contract.
+It can actually add points to given users and redeem those for benefits to the card holders.

 # Installation

 `npm install`
-# OPS
+# Operations

 ## Currently supported chains